 Grants in Private Higher Education, Public Educational Media and Interfaith Leadership & Religious Literacy

-Note: For 2018–2020, Environmental Engagement, Stewardship & Solutions and Palliative Care & End of Life grants will be considered only from designated partner organizations.
+Note: Environmental Engagement, Stewardship & Solutions and Palliative Care grants will be considered only from designated partner organizations.
 The Foundations will not consider unsolicited grant proposals in these areas.

 Inquiries and Application Process:

 Step One - Carefully review the Foundations' guidelines for your area of interest: Private Higher Education, Public Educational Media, and Interfaith Leadership & Religious Literacy.

 Step Two - Visit our grantee portal to determine eligibility.
 Both first-time applicants and returning applicants and grantees are required to create accounts in the portal.

 - If you already have an account in the AVDF online portal, log-in using your ID and password.
 If you have misplaced your information, you may reset your password on the log-in page.

 - If you do not have an account in the AVDF online portal, click here to visit the online portal, and select "Create an Account" on the right-hand side of the page.
 After completing the eligibility form, qualified institutions will receive an email from the Foundations with an ID and password.